SaraGurungLABS01/Deployment_3/Documentation.md

 1. Open the jenkins file from the repository - Deployment_3 and add the following line of code : "stage ('Deploy') { steps { sh '/var/lib/jenkins/.local/bin/eb deploy' } } "
 2. Click commit changes and go to the Jenkins Web interface and click build now
 3. Monitor the pipeline and notice a new stage : Deploy
+4. Once its successful, click on the link for url-shortener and made sure its successfully deployed
+5. Noticed that the deployment process was initiated by Jenkins through the Deploy stage in the Jenkinsfile.

  ![Build 2](https://github.com/SaraGurungLABS01/Deployment_3/assets/140760966/a2c2bb15-01a9-4659-a05e-7316e5a65d51)